magomimmo/modern-cljs/doc/tutorial-17.md

 ### REPLing with Enlive

-[Christophe Grand][15], the author of [Enlive][2], was aware of the need of experimenting with his powerful and complex DSL in the REPL and kindly defined a [sniptest][16] macro just for that.
+[Christophe Grand][15], the author of [Enlive][2], was aware of the need to experiment with his powerful and complex DSL in the REPL and kindly defined a [sniptest][16] macro just for that.
 The `sniptest` receives a stringified HTML as a first argument and optionally one or more pairs of selectors/transformations.
 This allows it to mimic the `deftemplate` macro behaviour in the REPL.

-In the active REPL, now require the Enlive namaspace as follows,
+In the active REPL, require the Enlive namaspace as follows,

 ```clj
 user=> (require '[net.cgrand.enlive-html :as e])